ReganRyanNZ/songbase/README.md

 - Infinite scrolling to speed up search loading.
 - References at the end of a song bring the user to the index of that book
 - Fully offline!
 After initial load, clients should be able to later load songbase even without internet connection (it's patchy, confirmed working on chrome for android)
+- PWA app :) this website is now installable from the browser as a standalone app.

 # TODO